 Audience: All Staff

-1. Developing the Capacity to Invite Feedback and Invite Coaching
+1. Developing the Capacity to Take Advantage of Feedback and Coaching

 Self manage your performance and potential by taking the initiative to solicit different points of view from your professional network.
 Asking for feedback gives an additional perspective and shrinks blind spots.